For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Tin is still widely used today as a copper liner, and is probably the oldest known material used for this purpose.
-Tin proves to be a good choice as it also has outstanding conductive properties, which won’t impede or obstruct copper’s favorable properties.
+Tin proves to be a good choice as it also has outstanding conductive properties, which won’t impede or obstruct copper’s favorable qualities.

 Plus, tin is also relatively inexpensive to produce and manufacture.
-However, if used on a regular basis it will wear out over time, requiring the pan to be re-tinned.
+However, if used on a regular basis, it will wear out over time, requiring the pan to be re-tinned.
 And this can mean being without your favorite pan when you wish you could be using it…

-Stainless steel is another popular lining, thanks to its stain-resistant properties and overall strength and durability.
+Stainless steel is another popular lining, thanks to its stain-resistant properties, and overall strength and durability.
 But stainless steel doesn’t have the same conductive properties as tin, which makes it a bit more prone to sticking than either bare or tin-lined copper.

 And, of course, copper oxidizes quickly, even when it’s just hanging from a rack in the kitchen.
 Frequent cleaning is required to keep copper pans looking good, whether they’re being used or not.

 Another drawback is that copper is not a suitable metal for use on induction stovetops.
 In order to use copper cookware on induction ranges, an additional magnetic plate is required.
-Or, you can look for copper pans constructed with a bottom of magnetic material – though there are surprisingly few currently available.
+Or, you can look for copper pans constructed with a bottom constructed of magnetic material – though there are surprisingly few currently available.

 Last but not least, there’s the cost issue as well.